 A top tip is to constantly change your hook bait which seems to get more bites when fishing for bream.

 Chub is a torpedo looking fish with a rounded head.
 They are very greedy and will eat almost any baits such as maggots, casters and worms.
 Chub is also a shoal fish and if you can get them feeding on say maggots you have a good chance at catching many fish as they will compete for the food you put out.

 I would recommend a constant supply of maggots or castors and you will eventually get bites from the greedy chub.

 How To Catch roach

-I would go as far as saying that castors would be my choice of best bait for silver fish.
+I would go as far as saying that castors would be my choice of the best bait for silver fishing.

 How To Avoid Unwanted Fish